rikkimax/twp-d/manuscript/content/gettingstarted/community/forum.md

 Some posts may be what is known as stickied.
 Stickied posts are posts that will always stay at the top of a forum board.
 This will be done by a moderator or an admin to help make the forum/board maintenance easier.
 So when first joining keep an eye on them, read the ones applicable to you so that you can follow the rules and fit in.

 Not all posts should be commented to.
 When a post ages by a certain time, most communities will deem it 'wrong' to comment.
 Bringing back a thread from death essentially.
-This is known as Necro posting.
+This is known as necro posting.
 The age deemed as dead will be different per community.
 Some will enforce it such as Reddit by auto blocking such commenting.

 At the end of the day, do what the moderators tell you to unless an admin/owner says otherwise.